daniellembecker/DanielleBecker_Lab_Notebook/_posts/2022-12-16-Analyzing-TagSeq-data-with-new-annotation.md

 categories: Mcapitata_EarlyLifeHistory_2020
 tags: Bioinformatics GeneExpression Mcapitata GenomeAnnotation R
 ---
-This post details genome annotation for *Montipora capitata* v2 and re-analyzing TagSeq data for the 2020 *M. capitata* developmental timeseries project to a more recent v3 genome with annotation.
+This post details re-analyzing TagSeq data for the 2020 *M. capitata* developmental timeseries project to a more recent v3 genome with annotation.

 # Analyzing TagSeq Data with revised genome